BrianHa1/hangman/README.md

 * Three arrow functions have been used throughout the javascript file, index.js.
 * The higher-order function, `forEach`, has been used three times throughout the index.js file.
 * Comments have been provided throughout the code for simplification purposes.

+## References
+*[https://github.com/goodatcode/javascripthangman/tree/master](https://github.com/goodatcode/javascripthangman/tree/master) - the code in this repo gave me some good ideas for the project.